 Frequently asked questions about debt counseling

 If you have decided to make an active effort to improve your financial situation, you should be prepared for a longer consultation period.
-Over-indebtedness does not usually happen overnight.
-And so debt relief is usually not achieved in the short term.
+Over-indebtedness does not usually occur overnight.
+And debt relief is not usually achieved in the short term.

-To talk about money, debts and the many interdependencies in everyday life, there needs to be a basis of trust.
-The first or second consultation often determines whether you can build a relationship of trust with your debt advisor.
+In order to talk about money, debts and the various interdependencies in everyday life, there must be a basis of trust.
+The first or second consultation often determines whether you can build up a relationship of trust with your debt advisor.
 If not, make it an issue.
 Perhaps talking openly about it will help to clear up any misunderstandings.
 It may be possible to change counselors.

 Many people find this step difficult.
-The sooner you seek expert advice, the more likely you are to find a way out of debt.
+The sooner you seek expert advice, the sooner you will find a way out of debt.

-Many advice centers regularly offer an emergency consultation hour.
-You can visit these at short notice if, for example, you are threatened with having your electricity cut off because you can't pay your bills or you can no longer access the money in your current account.
+Many advice centers have regular emergency consultation hours.
+You can go to these at short notice if, for example, you are threatened with having your electricity cut off because you can't pay your bills or you can no longer access the money in your current account.

-The waiting time for a fixed appointment with the debt counseling service depends on the respective counseling center.
-However, it can be several weeks.
+The waiting time for a fixed appointment with the debt advice service depends on the advice center in question.
+However, it can take several weeks.

-In 1999, the German Insolvency Code (InsO) created the possibility for private individuals to settle debts in court under certain conditions and to obtain a discharge of the remaining debts (so-called residual debt discharge).
-One prerequisite for opening insolvency proceedings is that you have previously attempted to reach an out-of-court settlement (i.e. without the court) with your creditors.
+In 1999, the German Insolvency Code (Insolvenzordnung - InsO) created the possibility for private individuals to settle debts in court under certain conditions and to obtain a discharge of the remaining debts (so-called residual debt discharge).
+A prerequisite for the opening of insolvency proceedings is that you have previously tried to reach an out-of-court settlement (i.e. without the court) with your creditors.

 As insolvency law is very complicated in many areas, the legislator has stipulated that a "suitable body" or a "suitable person" must accompany this attempt to reach an agreement.
 When applying for insolvency proceedings, this person must confirm that you have attempted to reach an agreement and that this attempt has failed.

-- In order to be recognized as a suitable body, debtor and insolvency advice centres in many federal states must prove that they employ qualified staff and have extensive experience.
+- In order to be recognized as a suitable person, debtor and insolvency advice centres in many federal states must prove that they employ qualified staff and have extensive experience.

 - Lawyers, tax advisors and auditors, for example, are usually recognized as suitable persons.